Differences Between Wills vs. Living Trusts

 Seniors choosing between a will and a living trust should keep in mind that living trusts can also be a better option if the senior is likely to suffer from Alzheimer’s or other forms of dementia.
 Living trusts compared to wills will give seniors a chance to determine what to do with their property and belongings while they are still able to make those decisions, as well as appoint someone to take over when it becomes necessary.

-The Disadvantages of Wills and Living Trusts
+Learn the Disadvantages of Wills and Living Trusts

 When comparing wills and living trusts, you will find that the main disadvantage of a will is that it is subject to probate before it can be put into effect.
 This means that the property and assets listed in the will cannot be distributed until a judge has legally determined that the will is valid.